 Begins the processing cycle for the next school year's FAFSA.
 Apply as early as you can.
-Get a FAFSA application or go on the web at www.fafsa.gov to become familiar with the application process.
-DO NOT submit the FAFSA until October 1.
+Get a FAFSA application or go on the web at studentaid.gov to become familiar with the application process.

 March 2

 - The FAFSA priority filing date for all new and continuing students.
 Apply early for best results. - Deadline for the California Student Aid Commission (CSAC) to receive your completed Grade Point Average (GPA) Verification Form and to apply for Cal Grants.